byvishwanath/retail-analytics/README.md

 # retail-analytics
 An end-to-end data analytics project analyzing customer shopping behavior using Python (Pandas), MySQL and Power BI.

-# 📊 Customer Shopping Behavior Analysis

-## Overview

-This project demonstrates an end-to-end **Data Analytics workflow**, starting from raw data to business insights.
-The project includes data loading, cleaning, exploratory data analysis (EDA), SQL-based analysis, interactive Power BI dashboard creation, and final documentation through a report and presentation.

-The goal is to transform raw customer shopping data into meaningful insights that can support better business decisions.

----

 ## Project Workflow

 ### 1. Data Loading